1916-2016 | 100 Years of Faith

 Harlan Graphic Arts Services, Inc.

 Taste of Class Catering

-Our church kneelers are in desperate need of repair.
-For $45 per kneeler we can replace them with new, beautiful, and comfortable kneelers BEFORE our Centennial Celebration in October.
-Each new kneeler's adoptive family will be remembered in a permanent plaque, which will be displayed in the gather space of church by the front doors!
+Our church kneelers were in desperate need of repair.
+Our parish family came together to adopt a kneeler and are remembered in a permanent plaque, which displayed in gathering space of church by the front doors.